mobile logo

 Celebrating Hispanic Heritage All Season Long

-Posted by: Kimmel Cultural Campus and The Philadelphia Orchestra on September 15, 2023
+Posted by: Ensemble Arts Philly and The Philadelphia Orchestra on September 15, 2023

 Established in 1968, Hispanic Heritage Month acknowledged the multitude of contributions and influences that Hispanic Americans had and continue to have on United States culture, history, and achievements.
-Recognized annually from September 15 to October 15, every year, the Kimmel Cultural Campus recognizes Hispanic Heritage Month by highlighting the Latinx artists, creators, and community members who bring their passion, creativity, and talents to the Philadelphia region.
+Recognized annually from September 15 to October 15, every year, Ensemble Arts Philly recognizes Hispanic Heritage Month by highlighting the Latinx artists, creators, and community members who bring their passion, creativity, and talents to the Philadelphia region.
 This year, we asked the participants to answer one of three questions:

 • How do you experience the transformative power of the arts?